Cardiff: Sport

 Cardiff's only American-flag football team is the Hurricanes.
 It won the British Championship in 2014 after falling short by 2 points in a quarter-final to eventual winners, the London Rebels, the previous year.
 It is based at Roath Recreational Ground.

 The 1958 Commonwealth Games were hosted by Cardiff.
 These involved 1,130 athletes from 35 national teams competing in 94 events.
 One of the venues for those Games—The Wales Empire Swimming Pool—was demolished in 1998 to make way for the Principality Stadium.
 The GBP32m Cardiff International Pool in Cardiff Bay, opened to the public on 12 January 2008 — part of the GBP1bn International Sports Village (ISV) — is the only Olympic-standard swimming pool in Wales.
 When complete, the ISV complex will provide Olympic standard facilities for sports including boxing and fencing, gymnastics, judo, white water events (including canoeing and kayaking) and wrestling as well as a snow dome with real snow for skiing and snowboarding, an arena for public ice skating and ice hockey and a hotel.
 Some of the sports facilities at the ISV were to be used as training venues for the London 2012 Olympics.

 The Principality Stadium hosts motor-sport events such as the World Rally Championship, as part of Wales Rally GB.
 The first indoor special stages of the World Rally Championship were held at the Principality Stadium in September 2005 and have been an annual event since.
-The British Speedway Grand Prix, one of the World Championship events, is held at the Millennium Stadium.
+The British Speedway Grand Prix, one of the World Championship events, is held at the Principality Stadium.
 While the track—a temporary, purpose built, shale oval—is not universally loved, the venue is considered the best of the World Championship's 11 rounds.

 The Cardiff International Sports Stadium, opened 19 January 2009, replacing the Cardiff Athletics Stadium, demolished to make way for the Cardiff City Stadium.
 It has a 4,953 capacity as a multi sport/special event venue, offering certificated international track and field athletics facilities, including an international standard external throws area.
 The stadium houses the Headquarters of Welsh Athletics, the sport's governing body for Wales.
 The city's indoor track and field athletics sports venue is the National Indoor Athletics Centre, an international athletics and multi sports centre at the University of Wales Institute, Cardiff Campus, Cyncoed.

+The Cardiff Half Marathon takes place each October and is one of the largest road races in the United Kingdom, attracting over 20,000 participants and many overseas visitors annually.
+The event is organised by the not-for-profit social enterprise Run 4 Wales, and has grown considerably since its establishment in 2003.
+It has hosted the World (2016) Commonwealth (2018) British (2014/2015) and Welsh (Annually) Half Marathon Championships and has held a World Athletics Elite Road Race Label since 2017.
+The race is also a part of the SuperHalfs, a series of leading international half marathon races which also includes Lisbon, Prague, Berlin, Valencia and Copenhagen.